1. What is a drone?

 In the UK, drones must be operated in accordance with the law, whether they are being used for recreation or commercial purposes.
 If operating commercially a Permit for Commercial Operation (PfCO) must be obtained from the Civil Aviation Authority (CAA).

 To operate within the law all drone flights must take place within line of sight of the pilot which in practice is no further than 500 metres, but may be less if you are flying a small aircraft.
-No flight must exceed 400 feet in altitude – this may bring you into conflict with manned aviation.
+No flight must exceed 400 feet in altitude – this may bring you into conflict with manned aviation and is illegal.

 Normally you are not permitted to fly within 50 meters of people, vehicles or structures unless they are under your control.
 You are not permitted to fly a drone within 150 metres of a built up area.